chalmerj/introcs-lecture-notes/devel/rst/comparisonops.rst

 does not consider .1 + .2 to be equal to .3: Write a simple condition into csharp to test.

-.. rubrick:: Pay with Overtime Example
+.. rubric:: Pay with Overtime Example

 Given a person's work
 hours for the week and regular hourly wage, calculate the total pay